jwang-net/fraud-browser-templates/README.md

 Build docker containers with a specified browser and browser version.
 Currently only chrome and firefox supported.
-Browsers are continuously archived in the S3 bucket 'fraud-browsers-archive' as they are released.
+Browsers are continuously archived in the S3 bucket 'fraud-browsers-archive' as new versions are released.

-#### Build Instructions
+## Build Instructions
 The build script will handle building docker images for the desired browser and version.
 It must be run from the root directory of this project.
 ```